inlab-geo/pyfm2d/readme.md

 ## Wrapping Strategy

+The classes above call ctype wrapper functions that allow communication with the original Fortran code.
 The idea is to refactor the original Fortran main into a subroutine inside a module that contains all variables used by main as global variables.
 That is they are moved out of the subroutine.
 As a consequence they have global scope and exist even when the main, that